noobg1/http1_vs_http2/README.md

 ### Note:
 > credits to https://www.onlineconverter.com/ for helping to convert vidoe to gif

-> Feel free to image tiles as you like in public folder; I clicked it :sunglasses:
+> Feel free to use image-tiles as you like in public folder; I clicked it :sunglasses: